oherterich/2015-spring-web-javascript/README.md

 Students who take this class will:

-* Have a solid grasp on basic programming principles, such as variables, conditional statements, loops, and functions.
+* Develop a solid grasp of basic programming principles, such as variables, conditional statements, loops, and functions.
 * Learn how to interact with web pages through Javascript
-* Be familiar with commonly used Javascript libraries and frameworks
+* Demonstrate familiarity with commonly used Javascript libraries and frameworks
 * Gain an understanding of server-side programming and basic web IT
 * Understand how all parts of a website come together and are developed